caoli5288/SimpleORM/README.md

         // This function will inject into Bukkit's build-in
         // ORM support.
         handler.reflect();
-        // This function will try to create not exists talbes. handler.install();
+        // This function will try to create not exists tables. handler.install();
         // Injected build-in method.
 Return initialized
         // Ebean server.